Search

 The race village is on the pedestrianised, palm-tree lined promenade in front of Llevant Beach, the most central Salou beach, and has everything from the expo/registration and transition area to the start and finish lines all within a 200m radius.

-As a busy holiday resort, Salou is packed with restaurants and cafes to suit every taste, from Spanish tapas to the ubiquitous Irish pubs and you are spoilt for choice when it comes to reasonably-priced places to stay from large hotels to self-catering apartments or campsites – Camping and Resort Sangul Salou is very handy.
+As a busy holiday resort, Salou is packed with restaurants and cafes to suit every taste.
+And you are spoilt for choice when it comes to reasonably-priced places to stay from large hotels to self-catering apartments or campsites – Camping and Resort Sangul Salou is very handy.

 The course suits most abilities or those looking to step up from Olympic level.
-The sea swim can be challenging to weaker swimmers if the water is choppy but the bike and run courses are both flat which will suit most levels from beginners to the experienced age-groupers looking for a fast time or just an easier, entry-level race.
+The sea swim takes place in shallow waters, helping to minimise and chop or swell which should give first timers confidence.
+And the bike and run courses are both flat, making this race ideal both for beginners, and for experienced age-groupers looking for a fast time.

 Swim - 1.9KM